 Creating a designated study space for your student at home could also cost some money.
 Desks and chairs can get pricey so look for ways to creatively reuse furniture you already have, or scout for deals and sales.
 If these extra expenses are not part of your monthly budget, start small and buy one thing at a time.
 Make a list of what your student needs and work it in your monthly costs as you can.

 Depending on your student’s after school activities, you might also need to plan for the costs of new gear and supplies.
 Be sure to talk with teachers and coaches regularly to know if activities are happening this year and what precautions you need to take to keep your child healthy.
+In addition, as kids grow, you will probably need to invest in a few new clothing items and footwear for your family.

 UMB personal banking solutions offer convenience and simplicity to meet all your financial needs.
 From home loans to auto financing and everything in between, see how UMB personal banking can work with you to find the right products for your life and lifestyle.